dhanielsales/typescript-clean-arch-template/README.md

   - [x] Apply schema to routes and make adapter considerate schema
 - [x] Make Unit tests to mailtrap adapter
 - [x] Make Unit tests to express adapter
-- [ ] Make unit tests to kafka adapter
+- [x] Make unit tests to kafka adapter
-- [ ] Make logger injected to instead of using inside contructor
+- [ ] Refactor producer to a pub sub structure with transaction
 - [ ] Make logger have been called on tests
 - [ ] Add structure for support WebSocket
 - [ ] Add swagger